 In relation to the taxe foncière the grounds for exemption due to low income are narrower.

 Thus, the main groups eligible are those of at least 75 years of age and disabled persons in receipt of disability benefits, provided they also qualify on income grounds.

 In the case of both taxes, a capping mechanism is in place for those on a modest income who do not quality for complete exemption, which you can read more about on the link below.

-These reductions and exemptions are carried out automatically each year by your local tax office on the basis of your income tax return.
+These reductions and exemptions are carried out automatically each year by your local tax office based on your income tax return.